jvchoz/verilog-alu32-overview/README.md

 ## Author

 James Ong

 This is a public-facing overview.
 The full implementation is available privately and can be shared upon request.

-## Academic Honesty Notice

-This project was created for coursework in EECS 31L at UC Irvine.
-It is shared publicly for **educational and portfolio purposes only**.
-**Do not reuse or submit this code for academic credit.**

 ## License